Madhu Akula, Appsecco

 Kurt Andersen is one of the co-chairs for SREcon18Americas and has been active in the anti-abuse community for over 15 years.
 He is currently the senior IC for the Product SRE (site reliability engineering) team at LinkedIn.
 He also works as one of the Program Committee Chairs for the Messaging, Malware, and Mobile Anti-Abuse Working Group (M3AAWG.org).
 He has spoken at M3AAWG, Velocity, SREcon, and SANOG on various aspects of reliability, authentication, and security.

 Steve Anthony is the Systems Administrator for Lehigh University's Research Computing group, which provides High Performance Computing, storage, and related services to the University's faculty and students.

-Sabice is an automation & operations engineer and former consultant based out of San Francisco.
-She has worked remotely and on site with customers across the industry to help improve their processes and create a clear path forward for maintenance and security of their systems.
+Sabice is an automation & operations engineer at Quid and former consultant based out of San Francisco.
+She has worked remotely and on site with customers across the industry to help improve their processes and create a clear path forward for maintenance of their systems.

 Ivan Babrou, Cloudflare

 Ivan is a Performance Engineer at Cloudflare.
 He spends his days finding performance bottlenecks, fixing them and making sure large chunk of internet runs as fast and as efficiently as possible.